 The Stadium Course at PGA West was conceived as a California version of the Players Stadium course at TPC Sawgrass—but harder.
 The course opened in 1984, an era when difficulty was often conflated with greatness, and with PGA West, Pete Dye was evidently trying to build the greatest course on earth.
-He emptied the toolbox with the design, digging down into the desert of La Quinta, using the material to construct perimeter spectator mounds, eight ponds lined with rocks and bulkheads, wild moguls through the fairways and greens, and deep, steep-faced bunkers.
+He emptied the toolbox with the design, digging down into the desert of La Quinta, using the material to construct perimeter spectator mounds, eight ponds lined with bulkheads and rocks that he painted to match the mountain backdrops.

 The 11th is a long, straight par 5 that appears rather basic compared to the surrounding flair of PGA West’s Stadium Course.
 A ridge of spectator mounds runs the length of the hole on the right mirrored by a low stretch of long rough on the left.
 An ornamental, rock-banked pond sits below the putting surface on the left, but the critical feature of the hole is the oceanic fairway contour short of the green and an elevated plateau that dominates the right side of the second landing zone beginning about 140 yards from the green.